Jean-Baptiste Louvet de Couvray: Early activism

-Deputy and girondist
+Deputy and Girondist

 On 25 December 1791 he presented at the tribune of the Legislative Assembly his Petition contre les princes, which would have major influence during the First French Empire.
-Elected deputy to the Assembly for the départment of Loiret, he gave his first speech in January 1792.
+Elected deputy to the Assembly for the département of Loiret, he gave his first speech in January 1792.

 He attached himself to the Girondists, whose vague deism, sentimental humanitarianism and ardent republicanism he fully shared, and from March to November 1792 he published, at Jean Marie Roland's expense, a bi-weekly journal-affiche, of which the title, La Sentinelle, proclaimed its mission to open all of Europe to the Enlightenment at a time when, after the Habsburg declaration of war on France and the outbreak of the French Revolutionary Wars, a schism between the king and his subjects had become obvious.

 On 10 August (the effective fall of the Monarchy), Louvet became editor of the Journal des Débats and, both as a journalist and deputy in the National Convention, made himself conspicuous by his attacks on Maximilien Robespierre, Jean-Paul Marat and the other Montagnards, whom he later claimed he would have succeeded in bringing to justice after the September Massacres were it not for the poor support he received from the Girondist leaders.
 On 29 October he accused Robespierre of creating a personality cult, governing the Paris "Conseil General" and paying the "Septembriseurs".

-Marat was accused of being asocial, establishing a dictatorship and as an agent of England.
-He denounced Robespierre as "a Royalist", and other Montagnards as crypto-Orléanists.
-Robespierre was taken by surprise and had to be defended by Danton.
-In November he published his speech under the name A Maximilien Robespierre et à ses royalistes (accusation).
-Louvet admitted the preferred Pétion de Villeneuve as friend.
-It is probable, however, that his attack and gauche (?) libel contributed to the Girondist downfall (as well as his own).
+R. Scurr considered that Robespierre was taken by surprise by the accusations while the writer of the Brittanica article on Louvet considered Louvet's words along with his claims that Robespierre was a “royalist,” Marat “the principal agent of England,” the Montagnards Orleanists in masquerade to have beenn "ill-balanced invective contributed to their [the Girondist leaders] ruin and his own".
+Robespierre had to be defended by Danton.
+Commenting on the control that Robespierre ensured in Paris 1792 French National Convention election in which many candidates were disqualified Louvet said "Almost always at the moment despotism is overthrown agitateurs appear formenting anarchy to oppress and tyranize in their turn".

 His courageous attitude at the king's trial, when he supported the appeal to the people over the outright death penalty, added to hostility towards his party.
 Nonetheless, he defended the Girondists to the last moment, displaying an incriminating courage.
 After the crisis of 31 May 1793, when François Hanriot and the sans-culottes stormed the Convention, he joined his defeated faction in their flight from Paris.
 His wife Lodoiska, who had actively cooperated in his campaigns, was also placed in danger by the developments.